We offer work experience for young people in both clinical and non-clinical departments.

 Medical physics involves the application of science and technology to patient care.
 A typical placement would include a day visiting the various departments, and offers a brief overview of the profession and the chance to meet staff.
 If you are in year 12 and above studying science or maths, and are considering a career in medical physics, a work experience placement may be valuable.

-Neurophysiologists use computer, electrical, magnetic and electronics to diagnose and monitor neurological disorders.
+Neurophysiologists use computers, electrical, magnetic and electronics to diagnose and monitor neurological disorders.
 If you are studying science and considering a career in healthcare, a work experience placement could be helpful.
 A typical work placement includes a day shadowing staff in the department, and provides the opportunity to meet staff.
 Opportunities for work placements are limited, but we welcome applications from students considering a career in neurophysiology.

 Physiotherapy and occupational therapy